yhomarys-qa/qa-portfolio/02-Test-Cases/Checkout/TC-016_Name_Field_Rejects_Numbers.md

 ## 🧪 Test Steps
 1. Open Add New Address form
-2. Enter a valid country name (e.g., "Brazil")
+2. Enter a valid country name
 3. Enter numeric value in Name field (e.g., "12345")
-4. Fill all other fields correctly
+4. Fill all other required fields
 5. Click on "Submit"

 ---